What is the schedule for a typical day on the Senior Treatment Unit?

 Butler Hospital is a smoke-free, tobacco-free campus.
 Smoking is not permitted in the buildings or on the grounds.
 If you smoke or use tobacco products, the hospital will provide medications that may aid in smoking cessation or help to manage nicotine withdrawal symptoms.
 We appreciate your cooperation with our smoke-free policy.

 Can I use the phone?

 A pay phone is available for your use during free time and non-group time.
-The staff phone can be used for family and treatment-related issues.
+The unit phone can be used for treatment-related issues.
 Cell phones are not permitted on the unit because of patient confidentiality.

 Will I have a roommate?